openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 * `ov::CompiledModel::get_property`
 * `ov::CompiledModel::set_property`

 For documentation about OpenVINO common device-independent properties, refer to the `openvino/runtime/properties.hpp`.
-Device specific configuration keys can be found in corresponding device folders (for example, `openvino/runtime/intel_gpu/properties.hpp`).
+Device-specific configuration keys can be found in corresponding device folders (for example, `openvino/runtime/intel_gpu/properties.hpp`).

 ### Working with Properties via Core